 1) If the economy is experiencing a downturn, you can guarantee to the Grantee time to organise the purchase and due diligence of the Asset.

-2) You get to always keep the Option Fee whether the option is exercised or not.
+2) You keep the Option Fee whether the option is exercised or not.

 What questions do I need to answer?

-6) The Purchase Price of the asset if the option is exercised (Purchased Price)
+7) The Price of the asset if the option is exercised (Price)

 Is there stamp duty on this type of transaction?

-There is generally no stamp duty on this document.
+There is generally no stamp duty on this document in Australia.

 Have a look at the Sample document and there are many training videos and hints to help you as you build the document.